Site Article Synopses and Relevance

 Paradigm of Bicameral Brain-Mind

-Synopsis: A look at Julian Jaynes, the bicameral
+Synopsis: A look of appreciation at Julian Jaynes, the bicameral

 Relevance: The bicameral brain-mind paradigm is a powerful one